NIHR Maudsley Biomedical Research Centre (BRC) Bioinformatics Core

 As well as our contributions to data management, analysis and integration, we also provide the BRC/U with the computing infrastructure to handle their clinical and molecular diagnostic data.
-This includes a Linux cluster supporting a wide range of bioinformatics software and workflows.
+This includes Rosalind and BRC cluster supporting a wide range of bioinformatics software and workflows.

 A “guide” for anyone who needs to share data with statisticians and bioinformaticians and data scientists.

 We are based in South London, in the MRC Social, Genetic and Developmental Psychiatry Centre, at the Institute of Psychiatry in Denmark Hill.
 We work closely with both KCL researchers and clinicians from SLaM.